iraikov/salt/README.md

 ## Version history

+- 0.5 : Support for using assigned quantities in external init equations
 - 0.1 : Initial release

 ## License

 >
-> Copyright 2015 Ivan Raikov
+> Copyright 2015-2016 Ivan Raikov
 >
 > This program is free software: you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by